Netherlands Country Commercial Guide

 Overview

-The use of unmanned aerial systems (UASs), also known as drones or remotely piloted aircrafts (RPAs), is increasing in the Netherlands.
-The Netherlands has a favorable regulatory environment for the use of UAS and is looking for innovation and development in the fields of drone technology.
-Currently, revenue in the Dutch drone market amounts to $28.12 million in 2023.
-The market is expected to grow annually by 0.58 percent until 2028.
-Leading Sub-Sectors
+The use of UASs, also known as drones or remotely piloted aircrafts (RPAs), is increasing in the Netherlands.
+The Netherlands has a favorable regulatory environment for the use of UAS and supports innovation and development in the fields of drone technology.
+In 2024, revenue in the Dutch drone market amounted to $ $28.12 million.
+Projected revenue for 2025 is $30.7 million.
+Currently, the Netherlands is leading the way in drone technology, with a strong focus on developing advanced autonomous capabilities.

 Opportunities